department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/index.md

 Email us at [vawebdesign@va.gov](mailto:vawebdesign@va.gov) with "Content style guide" in the subject line.

-If you're looking for VA governance requirements — such as compliance, policies, and regulations — please go to [VA Web Governance](https://www.va.gov/web/index.cfm).
+If you're looking for VA governance requirements&mdash;such as compliance, policies, and regulations&mdash;please go to [VA Web Governance](https://www.va.gov/web/index.cfm).